CamiloMGS/TemplatesChallenge/README.md

-# Templates Challenge Green Up the World by Camilo Medina
+# Templates Challenge Green Up the World

 Every day we are more and more immersed in a concrete jungle.
 I took one of my favorite games from my childhood, the popular Snake, and took it further, turning it into an Augmented Reality experience that tries to make our surroundings greener.
 Marrying atoms with bytes!!